-How to Delete Active System Partition in Windows 7
+How to Delete Active System Partition in Windows 7/8/10

 Case 1: Delete System Volume in Single Operating System

-As for many of you, only one operating system is installed in the computer.
-Usually, probably there is something wrong with your system, such as system breakdown, blue screen, black screen or slow running speed, so a new reinstallation becomes a popular choice.
+As for many of you, only one operating system is installed on the computer.
+Usually, probably there is something wrong with your operating system, such as system breakdown, blue screen, black screen or slow running speed, so a new reinstallation becomes a popular choice.

 Solution 1: Use MiniTool Partition Wizard

 In order to delete system partition, you need to enter Win-PE environment.
 So you can ask third-party software for help.
-Fortunately, here is a recommendation - MiniTool Partition Wizard which contains six editions including Free Edition, Personal Edition, Pro Ultimate, Server and two advanced editions.
+Fortunately, here is a recommendation - MiniTool Partition Wizard which contains six editions including Free, Professional, Pro Ultimate, Server and two advanced editions.

 Step 1: Launch MiniTool Partition Wizard Professional Edition.
-Then in the main interface, click "Bootable Media" feature to create bootable disc and then boot your computer from the disc.
+Then in the main interface, click Bootable Media feature to create a bootable DVD/CD disc or USB flash drive and then boot your computer from the disc or drive.

 Step 2: Then you will enter a page of MiniTool PE Loader.
-Click "Partition Wizard" to enter the main interface of MiniTool Partition Wizard.
+Click Partition Wizard to enter the main interface of MiniTool Partition Wizard.

-Step 3: Right click the active system partition and click "Delete" feature.
-Or after selecting the target drive, click "Delete Partition" in the left pane.
+Step 3: Right click the active system partition and click Delete feature.
+Or after selecting the target drive, click Delete Partition in the left pane.

-Step 4: Then this partition tool will tell you "deleting system partition may cause your computer to be unbootable", here click "Yes".
-And finally click "Apply" to perform this operation.
+Step 4: Then this partition tool will tell you "deleting system partition may cause your computer to be unbootable", here click Yes.
+And finally, click Apply to perform this operation.

 Solution 2: Run Diskpart Command

-Some of you may consider using Diskpart command line to delete your system partition.
+Some of you may consider using the Diskpart command line to delete your system partition.
 Follow these steps to remove Windows 7 active system partition.

-1.Please open cmd window by pressing "Win + R" keys and then inputting "cmd".
-Or you can input "cmd" in "Search Box" and then right click this tool to select "Run as administrator".
+Step 1: Please open cmd window by pressing Win + R keys and then inputting cmd.
+Or you can input cmd in the Search box and then right-click this tool to select Run as administrator.

-3.Type "list disk" to display all the disks.
+Step 3: Type list disk to display all the disks.

-4.Type "select disk n".
-Here "n" means the disk number that contains the active system partition.
+Step 4: Type select disk n.
+Here n means the disk number that contains the active system partition.

-5.Type "list volume" to display all the volumes on the selected disk.
-Here by viewing the status and information, it is easy to know which one is system partition.
+Step 5: Type list volume to display all the volumes on the selected disk.
+Here, by viewing the status and information, it is easy to know which one is system partition.

-6.Type "select volume n".
-"N" is the volume number of the system volume.
+Step 6: Type select volume n.
+N is the volume number of the system volume.

-7.Type "delete volume" to perform system volume deletion.
+Step 7: Type delete volume to perform system volume deletion.

-Solution 3: Use Windows 7 Installation Disc
+Solution 3: Use Windows Installation Disc

-In addition, when Windows is unable to delete the active system partition, you also can use Windows installation disc to do this work.
+In addition, when Windows is unable to delete the active system partition, you can also use Windows installation disc to do this work.

-1.Please connect a Windows 7 installation disc to your computer, and then after choosing language, time format and keyboard method, click "Install Now".
+Step 1: Please connect a Windows 7/8/10 installation disc to your computer, and then after choosing language, time format, and keyboard method, click Install Now.

-2.Click "I accept the terms of license" and next choose "Custom (Advanced)" installation type.
+Step 2: Click I accept the terms of license and next choose Custom (Advanced) installation type.

-3.Now the important step is to select partition 1 and partition 2, then click "Delete".
+Step 3: Now the important step is to select system partition, and then click Delete.

 Then after finishing the deletion, next do as the hint says, you can easily format the disk and finish a new system installation.